romantomjak/romantomjak.com/content/posts/tdd-with-go.md

 }
 ```

 So... how do we imagine our function to work?
 I assume we will have some sort of buffer where we will append our call codes to and then just return the whole string.
 Sounds good?
-Let's try this!
+Let's try it!

 ```go
 import (